webclinic017/surfingcrypto/README.md

 ## Configuration

-To use the package a file `config.json` containing configuration is required.
-It contains also private keys for telegram and coinbase modules.
+In order to use the package, provide `surfingcrypto.config.config` class with the path to a folder containing a `config.json`.
+The json file must contain at least a dictionary of `coins`.
+It can also contain private keys for telegram and coinbase modules.

 ```
 {